yanxiaodi/learn-csharp-algorithms/docs/union-find/union-find.md

 ```
 ## Quick Union

 We will use the same `id[]` array to represent the data but we use another way to implement `Find` and `Union` actions.
 In this way, each item in the array is going to contain a reference to its parent - that means `id[i]` is the parent of `i`.
 If two items have the same root, we can say they are connected.
+The shape looks like a tree:

 ![img](assets/quick-union-overview.png)